SjorsO/enum/readme.md

 # Enum
-A useful abstract class for making enums in Laravel.
+An abstract class for making enums in Laravel.

 ## Install
 ```bash